smartmeio/arancino-library/README.md

 # Arancino Library
 The following Library works on Arancino boards, it is written in Arduino lang and can be imported into the Arduino IDE.
 Arancino Library is written to run on SAMD21 Microcontroller over SAMD Arduino platform.
 It uses the serial connection to communicate with the Arancino Module which runs on the linux side of the Arancino board.
 It uses the `SerialUSB` library to communicate with the Arancino Module and the `Serial` library for debug.

-Arancino Library allows to export/import data to/from the Linux enviroment using Redis as database cache.
+Arancino Library allows to export/import data to/from the Linux environment using Redis as database cache.
 The API are modelled on Redis standard Commands.

 ## Getting Started